albertojulian/gen-jazz-rhythm/README.md

 The lectures about Cellular Automaton cover both [theory](https://www.youtube.com/watch?v=YoRPjU_Fbq0) and [practice](https://www.youtube.com/watch?v=GIoLWVPb8mc).

 ### Main functionality
-Taking a lead-sheet score file (with melody and chord symbols), it generates a score with:
+Taking a lead-sheet score file (with melody and chord symbols), the Cellular Automaton generates a score with:
-- the same melody
+- the same melody and improvisation
 - the chords (except the root note) for piano, with some syncopation
 - the root note of each chord is assigned to a double-bass
 - drums playing jazz rhythm: